abpframework/abp/docs/en/Blog-Posts/2020-05-08 v2_7_Release/Post.md

 ABP.IO Platform is rapidly growing and we are getting more and more contributions from the community.

-## What's New?
+## What's New in the ABP Framework?

+### Object Extending System

 In the last few releases, we've mostly focused on providing ways to extend existing modules when you use them as NuGet/NPM Packages.
-We've also added some useful features and some helpful guides.

-### Object Extending System

 The Object Extending System allows module developers to create extensible modules and allows application developers to customize and extend a module easily.